Meet Our Personal Trainers & Pilates Instructors

 Sherry Fields began training in IM=X (Integrated Movement Xercizer) Pilates in 2008 and found it to be one of her true passions.
 Sherry gained her Instructor Training Certification at the IM=X Pilates Corporate Headquarters in New York City and is now on a mission to introduce Pilates as a pathway to fitness for anyone wanting to increase their physical strength, improve cardio health, endurance, muscle tone and flexibility.
 Sherry is a graduate of Western Kentucky University with a BS in Industrial Technology.

-My name is Collin Fitzsimmons.
-I have been personal training since 2011 years.
-I have a Masters in Exercise Physiology, with a concentration in Strength and Conditioning, certified with the American College of Sports Medicine (ACSM) as a personal trainer, as well as a Level 1 certified FMS Trainer (Functional Movement Screen).
+Collin Fitzsimmons started personal training in 2011.
+He has a Masters in Exercise Physiology, with a concentration in Strength and Conditioning, certified with the American College of Sports Medicine (ACSM) as a personal trainer, as well as a Level 1 certified FMS Trainer (Functional Movement Screen).

-I currently work full-time for General Electric doing exercises with individuals who build refrigerators.
+Collin also works full-time for General Electric doing exercises with individuals who build refrigerators.
 Many of them do very repetitive motions throughout the day and it’s my job to assess and correct their muscle imbalances, increase mobility, enhance stability and overall wellness.
-I also teach Boot Camp and TRX.
+He also teaches Boot Camp and TRX.

-I firmly believe that everyone at some point was able to move efficiently, but somewhere along the way, developed bad habits.
-Helping an individual to overcome those bad habits, develop proper ones and maintain those good habits is my ultimate goal.
+Collin firmly believes that everyone at some point was able to move efficiently, but somewhere along the way, developed bad habits.
+Helping an individual to overcome those bad habits, develop proper ones and maintain those good habits is his ultimate goal.

-When I am not working or personal training, I spend my free time on the golf course or on the couch watching college sports and cooking.
+When he is not working or personal training, he spends his free time on the golf course or on the couch watching college sports and cooking.

 After working in the corporate world for 26 years, Denise pursued her passion for fitness and with a desire to help people achieve fitness goals she became a personal trainer.
 She was certified by the American Council on Exercise (ACE) in 2007 as a Personal Trainer.
 She is also certified with the American Red Cross in CPR and AED.
 Denise specializes in Woman’s Group Personal Training, Core Training, Teen Fitness, and Strength Training.
 As people, Denise feels that we all need motivation continuously throughout life.
 We are all individuals with different strengths, weaknesses and goals.
 She makes it her commitment to provide a service that focuses on her client’s individual needs.
 Denise believes that together we can develop a program that addresses goals that can be adapted as progress is made.